-These four variables were included in the risk analysis because they met the criteria of having a potentially substantial impact on the results and have considerable volatility in their values.
-Figure 6-Z illustrates the range of impact on expected system costs calculated by varying the assumption for each factor from its low cost value up to its high cost value.
-Blue bars (bars on the left side of the graph) represent savings versus the reference case assumptions and red bars (bars on the right side of the graph) indicate higher costs.
+These four variables were included in the risk analysis because they met the criteria of having a potential substantial impact on the results and have considerable volatility in their values.
+Figure 6-AB illustrates the range of impact on expected system costs calculated by varying the assumption for each factor from its low cost value up to its high cost value.
+Blue bars represent savings versus the reference case assumptions and red bars indicate higher costs.